krishnaprasadtrasi/CS6886W-A1/README.md

    - The notebook will download the previously trained model from wandb.io and **print the local file path**

-   ### Option A: Automatically select best model (based on validation accuracy)
+   ### Option A: Automatically select best model (based on validation accuracy) -By default
-      ### Automatically selects the best model
          run = get_best_run(username, project_name)
-      ### Only Username and Project Name are required.Run Id if any ignored.
-      ### The notebook will fetch the run with the highest validation accuracy and download the corresponding model.
+      #### Only Username and Project Name are required.
+Run Id if any ignored.
+This will fetch the run with the highest validation accuracy and download the corresponding model.

    ### Option B: to download model using specific Run ID
-      ### Comment the automatic line above and use this instead
+      #### Comment the line above and uncomment this instead
          run = get_run(username, project_name, run_id)
-      ### Specific supplied run ID (from wandb dashboard) of the trained model used **

 ### Step 4: Test the Model